Iranian prosecutor denies Trump's claim 800 prisoners were spared execution

 Iran shows off drones in Israel threat

-Iran commemorated “the Day of the Guardian” on Friday, an annual event for its paramilitary Revolutionary Guard, which was key in putting down the nationwide protests.
+Iran commemorated “the Day of the Guardian” on Friday, an annual event for its Revolutionary Guard.

 To mark the day, an Iranian state television channel aired a typically religious talk show Thursday night that instead saw its cleric and prayer singers look at Iranian military drones.
 They fired up the engines of several of the Shahed drones, one version of which has been used extensively by Russia in its war on Ukraine.